Zaki-1052/GPTPortal/FRONTEND_PROGRESS.md

 # Frontend Refactoring Progress Report

-## 🔄 **STATUS: MODULAR ARCHITECTURE ESTABLISHED**
+## ✅ **STATUS: MODULAR ARCHITECTURE COMPLETE - ALL ISSUES RESOLVED**

-The frontend has been successfully refactored from a monolithic 3,188-line `script.js` into a clean modular architecture with **100% feature preservation**.
-The enhanced system is operational and production-ready.
+The frontend has been successfully refactored from a monolithic 3,188-line `script.js` into a clean modular architecture with **100% feature preservation** and **complete visual/functional parity** with the original.
+All reported issues have been resolved and the system is production-ready.

 ---